 - Height 6' 3", Weight 230 lbs.

 Tim Welke was a big league umpire from 1983 when he joined the American League staff, until 2015.
-He had begun to umpire professionally in 1977, starting in 1977 and making his way up the ranks steadily.
+He had begun to umpire professionally in 1977, and steadily made his way up the ranks.
 He was designated a crew chief in the second half of his career.
 He announced his retirement during spring training in 2016 following knee replacement surgery in the off-season.
 As he explained: "I know my body couldn't go any farther.
 It's a young person's job.
 It's the circle of life."

-He umpired a total of 4216 regular season games, the third-highest total among active umpires, after Joe West and Gerry Davis, at the time he stepped down.
-He also worked four World Series and when he retired was the last umpire to have ejected a manager from a World series game, his victim being Bobby Cox in the 1996 World Series. he also worked 8 Division Series, 7 League Championship Series and 3 All-Star Games, including the 2015 All-Star Game as home plate umpire.
+He umpired a total of 4216 regular season games, the third-highest total among active umpires at the time he stepped down, after Joe West and Gerry Davis.
+He also worked four World Series and when he retired was the last umpire to have ejected a manager from a World Series game, his victim being Bobby Cox in the 1996 World Series.
+He also worked 8 Division Series, 7 League Championship Series and 3 All-Star Games, including the 2015 All-Star Game as home plate umpire.